openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the write interface for application event logging, additional event parameters are discarded because an invalid number of event parameters was passed.
+When calling the write interface for application event logging, additional event parameters will be discarded because an invalid number of event parameters was passed.

 **Possible Causes**

 The number of passed event parameters exceeds 32.

-**Resolution Steps**
+**Solution**

 Pass a valid number of event parameters.